Under age sales

 Businesses selling fireworks must display a large (A3) notice stating "It is illegal to sell adult fireworks to anyone under the age of 18" and "It is illegal for anyone under the age of 18 to possess adult fireworks in a public place".
 All premises storing explosives such as fireworks need to be registered or licensed for their storage.

 Fireworks can only be sold at certain times of the year, but a licence must be obtained for all year round sales.
-Find out more about Fireworks and the law.
+Find out more about Fireworks, safety and the law.

 If you need advice about knife sales contact the Police for advice.
 For lottery ticket sales advice - contact the National Lottery.